While the GPGME Python bindings provide interface to most of the

 list, which public keys can decrypt a PGP encrypted file.
 Of course, it's

-always a possibility to invoke the gpg
+always a possibility to invoke the gpg binary, but I wanted to avoid

 spawning processes if possible.